 INTRODUCTION Thousands of supporters of the Spanish Communist leader, Senor Santiago Carrillo attended a rally in Madrid on Thursday night (30 December).

-INTRODUCTION Thousands of supporters of the Spanish Communist leader, Senor Santiago Carrillo attended a rally in Madrid on Thursday night (30 December).
+Background: INTRODUCTION Thousands of supporters of the Spanish Communist leader, Senor Santiago Carrillo attended a rally in Madrid on Thursday night (30 December).
 Earlier in the day Senor Carrillo and seven other leading Communists were released from jail, in the Spanish capital, Madrid.

 SYNOPSIS: The leaders had been held for eight days in Madrid's top security Carabanchel prison on a charge of illegal association.
 Their release forestalled further violent demonstrations which wrecked Madrid during Senor Carrillo's detention.
 The Spanish government also approved a royal decree suppressing the courts of public order set up by General Franco to try political offences.
 In future crimes classed as terrorist will be handled by ordinary courts.